 \section{Discussion}

-Using a dataset of tweets collected during the five months preceding the 2016 presidential elections, we investigated the spread of fake news and compared its importance and influence with traditional, fact-based, media.
-This dataset was previously used to analyze the opinion dynamics of Twitter users during the 2016 election in Ref.\cite{Bovet2017TwitterOpinion} where we developed a framework to infer the opinion of each tweet and users, based on machine learning, that we validated with national polling aggregates.

-Here, we find that fake and extremely biased news represent 29\% of the tweets linking to a news outlet media.
-However, taking into account the difference in user activity, decreases the share of fake and extremely biased news to 14\%.
+Using a dataset of tweets collected during the five months preceding the 2016 presidential elections, we investigated the spread of content classified as fake news and compared its importance and influence with traditional, fact-based, media.
+We find that fake {news represents 10\%} and {extremely biased news 15\%} of the tweets linking to a news outlet media.
+However, taking into account the difference in user activity decreases the share of fake and extremely biased news to {12\%}.
 Although we find approximately the same ratio of users using automated Twitter clients in each media category, we find that automated accounts diffusing fake news are much more active than the automated accounts diffusing other types of news.
 This results confirms the role of bots in the diffusion of fake news, that has been shown using a different method of bot detection\cite{Shao2017}, and shows that automated accounts also play a role, although smaller, in the diffusion of traditional news.\\

-We analyzed the structure of the information diffusion network of each category of news and found that fake and extremely biased news diffusion networks are more densely connected and have less heterogeneous connectivity distributions than traditional, center and left-leaning, news diffusion networks.
+We analyzed the structure of the information diffusion network of each category of news and found that fake and {extremely biased (right)} news diffusion networks are more densely connected,{ i.e. in average users retweet more people and are more retweeted}, and have less heterogeneous connectivity distributions than traditional, center and left leaning, news diffusion networks.
 The heterogeneity of the degree distribution is known to play an important role in in spreading processes on networks\cite{Barthelemy2004,Vespignani2011}.
 Spreading in networks with heterogeneous connectivity usually follows a hierarchical dynamics in which the information propagates from higher-degree to lower-degree classes\cite{Vespignani2011}.\\

-We discovered the influencers of each type of news by computing their collective influence\cite{Morone2015} and found very different profiles of fake and extremely biased news influencers compared to traditional news influencers.
-While traditional news influencers are mostly journalists with verified Twitter accounts, fake and extremely biased news influencers include unverified accounts with deceiving profiles.\\
+We discovered the {top news spreaders} of each type of news by computing their collective influence\cite{Morone2015} and found very different profiles of fake and extremely biased news {top spreaders} compared to traditional news {spreaders}.
+While traditional news {spreaders} are mostly journalists with verified Twitter accounts, fake and extremely biased news {top spreaders} include unverified accounts with deceiving profiles.\\